Anthony-Monistere/Anthony_Monistere-s_Python_Portfolio/README.md

 print_temperatures()
 ```
-## Functions Part 2
+## Functions Part 2, 3, and 4
-The following code introduced how to make graphs for large data sets using functions.
+The following code introduced how to make graphs for large data sets using functions and how variables interact with loops and functions.

 ```python
 import numpy